 There dietology or dietetics studies the body's needs for nutrients and the best ways to provide man, through diet, with suitable and adequate nutrition.
 It deals with defining the daily amount of calories that a person must introduce with food, keeping I also take into account the physical activity practiced, the distribution and combination of foods during meals and their number and rhythm throughout the day.

-Dietetics also plays an important role in the prescription of well-defined dietary rules, both from a qualitative and quantitative point of view, in people suffering from certain diseases in which appropriate diets can represent a real cure to recover health, or, an effective method to enhance the efficacy of drug therapy.
+Dietetics also plays an important role in prescribing well-defined dietary rules, both from a qualitative and quantitative point of view, in people suffering from certain diseases in which appropriate diets can represent a real cure to recover health, or, an effective method to enhance the efficacy of drug therapy.

 Diets, including low-calorie diets widely used for slimming purposes, must be prescribed by the doctor, prepared by qualified professionals (dietician, biologist specialized in nutrition or dietician) and used only in case of actual need.

-The diet must be diversified as much as possible, in other words it must contain all foods with different nutritional characteristics (meat, fish, vegetables, fruit, milk, eggs, etc.) in order to provide all the substances necessary for the health of the organism.
-(Read the Bufala) Macronutrients (proteins, carbohydrates, fats) and micronutrients (vitamins, minerals) are present, in fact, in different quantities in the foods that are part of the daily diet.
-Furthermore, through food, other substances are also supplied to the organism, such as, for example, fibers and antioxidants, which optimize its functions by exercising beneficial effects on health.
+The diet must be as diversified as possible, in other words it must contain all foods with different nutritional characteristics (meat, fish, vegetables, fruit, milk, eggs, etc.) in order to provide all the substances necessary for the health of the organism. (read the Bufala) Macronutrients (proteins, carbohydrates, fats) and micronutrients (vitamins, minerals) are present, in fact in different quantities in the foods that are part of the daily diet.
+Through the food, moreover, other substances are also supplied to the organism such as, for example, fibers and antioxidants, which optimize its functions by exercising beneficial effects on health.